 Instead, they talk about what it’s like to be a business owner and their major pain points (like not having enough time to learn about investing options).
 Only then do they introduce how their investment firm can help.

 The vast majority of people use search engines to find solutions to their problems online.
-So a big part of writing for the web is finding out what your customers are searching for and optimizing your content accordingly.
+So a big part of writing for your website design is finding out what your customers are searching for and optimizing your content accordingly.
 That’s where keyword research comes in.

 Keyword research shows you which topics are relevant to your customers and to search engines.
-And while it is an important part of search engine optimization, keyword research is about more than just getting better rankings.
+And while it is an important part of SEO marketing, keyword research is about more than just getting better rankings.

 It helps you understand the intent behind a person’s search, so you can provide exactly what they’re looking for when they reach your site.
 Choosing the right keywords can help you stand out from your competitors, appeal to your ideal audience, and draw more quality traffic to your website.